-There are thus three areas of interest in the resulting compound Fraunhofer diffraction pattern (or telescope PSF): (i) the central portion, is dominated by the light diffracted by the annulus; (ii) the wide-angle portion, is dominated by the light diffracted by the spider, and (iii) the intermediate portion often produces an intricate interference pattern between Part A and Part B. Figure 5b.) dramatically demonstrates this intermediate region in the PSF produced by the high obscuration ratio annular aperture with four narrow opaque straight spiders illustrated in Figure 5a.).
+There are thus three areas of interest in the resulting compound Fraunhofer diffraction pattern (or telescope PSF): (i) the central portion, is dominated by the light diffracted by the annulus; (ii) the wide-angle portion, is dominated by the light diffracted by the spider, and (iii) the intermediate portion often produces an intricate interference pattern between Part A and Part B. Figure 8b.) dramatically demonstrates this intermediate region in the PSF produced by the high obscuration ratio annular aperture with four narrow opaque straight spiders illustrated in Figure 8a.).

-Figure 4 a.)
-An annular aperture with a single narrow opaque straight spider, and b.) the PSF consists of two parts, an image core and a diffraction flare perpendicular to the spider.
+consists of two parts, an image core and a diffraction flare perpendicular to the spider.

-Figure 5. a.)
-Annular aperture with a 0.7 linear obscuration ratio and 4 spiders whose width is 3% of the aperture diameter. (b) Corresponding PSF clearly shows complex interference effects.
+Figure 8 a.)
+Annular aperture with a 0.7 linear obscuration ratio and 4 spiders whose width is 3% of the aperture diameter, and b.) corresponding PSF clearly shows complex interference effects.

-4.0 Designing Secondary Mirror Spiders and Segmented Mirror Gaps to Eliminate Diffraction Flares
+5.0 Designing Secondary Mirror Spiders and Segmented Mirror Gaps to Eliminate Diffraction Flares

-Both References 5 and 6 showed that a uniform "searchlight" or "bow tie" diffraction flare subtends an angle equal to the arc of a circle subtended by the curved obstruction, in both directions!
-This is shown schematically in Figure 6.
+Both References 6 and 7 showed that a uniform "searchlight" or "bow tie" diffraction flare subtends an angle equal to the arc of a circle subtended by the curved obstruction, in both directions!
+This is shown schematically in Figure 9.
 This behavior is intuitive if one approximates the narrow curve as a set of incremental straight segments

-Figure 6.
-A narrow curved obscuration that is an arc of a circle produces two diffracted searchlight beams emanating in opposite directions from the image core.
+Figure 9.
+A narrow, curved obscuration that is an arc of a circle produces two diffracted searchlight beams emanating in opposite directions from the image core.